WordPress Statistics 2023 – Usage and Security Stat Information

 #7.
 Joomla has a market share of 3.5 percent

-WordPress has taken a massive lead when compared to its competitors.
-One of WordPress’s competitors is Joomla which has a market share of 3.5 percent.
-This is despite the fact that Joomla is the third most widely used CMS.
-Drupal and Squarespace are also in the queue with market shares of 2.5 percent and 2.4 percent respectively.
+One of WordPress’s competitors is Shopify which has a market share of 5.2%.
+This is despite the fact that Shopify is the third most widely used CMS.

 #8.
 Several plugins of WordPress have more than 7 million downloads